jpdias/botnet-lab/botnet-wiki/_posts/history/2015-01-30-good-uses-for-botnets.markdown

 title:  "Good Uses for Botnets"
 date:   2015-01-01 10:21:50
 categories: history
+excerpt: "There are plenty of good examples of uses for botnets, besides the malicious ones."
 ---

 Botnets in general, and in most cases, are used in a destructive and harmful way, being so that it considered to be a malware.